-1-4.
-DEFINITIONS.
+1-3.
+Definitions

-a.
+- a.
 General definitions.
-The following definitions, relating to water supplies, are established.

-(1) Water works.
-All construction (structures, pipe, equipment) required for the collection, transportation, pumping, treatment, storage and distribution of water.

-(2) Supply works.
-Dams, impounding reservoirs, intake structures, pumping stations, wells and all other construction required for the development of a water supply source.

-(3) Supply line.
-The pipeline from the supply source to the treatment works or distribution system.

-(4) Treatment works.
+The following definitions, relating to all water supplies, are established. - (1) Water works.
+All construction (structures, pipe, equipment) required for the collection, transportation, pumping, treatment, storage and distribution of water. - (2) Supply works.
+Dams, impounding reservoirs, intake structures, pumping stations, wells and all other construction required for the development of a water supply source. - (3) Supply line.
+The pipeline from the supply source to the treatment works or distribution system. - (4) Treatment works.
 All basins, filters, buildings and equipment for the conditioning of water to render it acceptable for a specific use.

-(5) Distribution system.
-A system of pipes and appurtenances by which water is provided for domestic and industrial use and fire fighting.

-(6) Feeder mains.
-The principal pipelines of a distribution system.

-(7) Distribution mains.
-The pipelines that constitute the distribution system.

-(8) Service line.
-The pipeline extending from the distribution main to building served.

-(9) Effective population.
-This includes resident military and civilian personnel and dependents plus an allowance for nonresident personnel, derived as follows: The design allowance for nonresidents is 190 L (50 gal)/person/day whereas that for residents is 570 L (150 gal)/person/day.
+- (5) Distribution system.
+A system of pipes and appurtenances by which water is provided for domestic and industrial use and firefighting. - (6) Feeder mains.
+The principal pipelines of a distribution system. - (7) Distribution mains.
+The pipelines that constitute the distribution system. - (8) Service line.
+The pipeline extending from the distribution main to building served. - (9) Effective population.
+This includes resident military and civilian personnel and dependents plus an allowance for nonresident personnel, derived as follows: The design allowance for nonresidents is 50 gal/person/day whereas that for residents is 150 gal/person/day.
 Therefore, an "effective-population" value can be obtained by adding one-third of the population figure for nonresidents to the figure for residents.